35 GTA 5 Locations Based on Real Life

 That affects players who search whether Los Santos, Vinewood, Del Perro Pier, Vespucci Beach, Maze Bank Tower, LSIA, or Blaine County are based on real places.

-This article gives you 35 clean GTA 5 locations based on real life, then separates extra composite locations.
+This page lists 35 clean GTA 5 locations based on real life, then separates extra composite locations.
 It does not cover GTA 6, GTA San Andreas-only landmarks, modded maps, exact coordinates, or mission walkthroughs.

-- Confirm the location appears in GTA V or GTA Online.
+- Confirm the in-game location appears in GTA V or GTA Online.

 - Separate direct analogues from composite locations.

-- Cut claims that rely only on visual similarity or unsourced fan theory.
+- Leave out claims that rely only on unsourced fan theory.

 GTA 5 Location Finder